alieron/png_utils/notes.md

 280 - 287     8          11000000-11000111      c0-c7
 ```

-The table above represents the default literal alphabet used to deflate fixed huffman codes
+The table above represents the default literal alphabet used to deflate fixed huffman codes, which can be generated from the codelengths for the alphabet, as in [Prefix Codes](#prefix-codes)

 ```
 |000000|00 00000|111 111111|01 0111011|0 1111101|1 1111110|1 11111111 |10010110 |00110110 |01000110| 00000|010 0000|0000 1100|1111 11111|000 01100|000 01100|000 01100|000 01100|011